Discretization Invariant Networks for Learning Maps between Neural Fields

 \begin{proof} The proof is very similar to that of Theorem \ref{theorem:1}.
 Our network now requires $nN$ maps from $\real^{mN} \to \real$ each with error $\eps/2mnN$.
 Summing the errors across all input and output channels yields our desired bound. \end{proof}

-The multi-channel analogue of Corollary \ref{coro:inr_to_vec} is clear, and we state it here for completeness: \begin{corollary}[Maps from multi-channel INRs to vectors] For any Lipschitz continuous map $\map: \inrspace[n] \to \real^m$, any $\eps > 0$, and any finite measure $\nu$ \wrt the measurable space $(\inrspace[n], \algebra'_{\eps, \map})$, there exists an \modelname $\gT$ that satisfies:
+The vector-valued analogue of Corollary \ref{coro:inr_to_vec} is clear, and we state it here for completeness: \begin{corollary}[Maps from vector-valued functions to vectors] For any Lipschitz continuous map $\map: \inrspace[n] \to \real^m$, any $\eps > 0$, and any finite measure $\nu$ \wrt the measurable space $(\inrspace[n], \algebra'_{\eps, \map})$, there exists a \modelname $\gT$ that satisfies:

 \end{corollary}